Etnesjøen

-Etnesjøen or Etne is the administrative centre of Etne municipality in Vestland county, Norway.
-The village is located at the inner end of the Etnefjorden, along the European route E134 highway, about 8 km south of the village of Skånevik and about 10 km northeast of the village of Ølensjøen (in neighboring Vindafjord municipality).
+Etnesjøen or Etne is the administrative centre of Etne Municipality in Vestland county, Norway.
+The village is located at the inner end of the Etnefjorden, along the European route E134 highway, about 8 km south of the village of Skånevik and about 10 km northeast of the village of Ølensjøen (in neighboring Vindafjord Municipality).

 The village is located along the river Etneelva in a large river valley surrounded by mountains and a fjord.
 The lake Løkjelsvatnet lies about 10 km west of the centre of the village of Etnesjøen.
-There are three historic churches in the greater Etnesjøen area: Gjerde Church, Grindheim Church, and Stødle Church.
+There are three historic churches and one new church in the greater Etnesjøen area: Etne Church, Gjerde Church, Grindheim Church, and Stødle Church.

-The 1.28 km2 village has a population (2019) of 1,283 and a population density of 1002 PD/km2.
+The 1.39 km2 village has a population (2025) of and a population density of 963 PD/km2.